hbsullivan/pizza-parlor/README.md

 ```
 ## Known Bugs

-* _Error handling is not working properly when the user doesn't select any toppings._
+* _Error message is showing with incorrect 'undefined' price when no checkboxes selected_
+* _Error message doesn't go away on resubmission_

 ## License